 Students who are suspended may apply to return to the College after a minimum of one semester of suspension.
+Readmission to the College following Academic Suspension must be approved by the Associate Vice President of Academic Affairs.
 The readmissions process requires former Brevard College students who were suspended to submit to the Admissions Office:

-- Completed application for admission available at brevard.edu. - Official transcripts from each college previously attended after suspension from
+- Completed application for admission available at brevard.edu. - Official transcripts from each college previously attended after suspension from Brevard College. - An Academic Plan must be completed in collaboration with the Associate Dean for Student Success and/or the student's academic advisor.

-Brevard College.

-• An Academic Plan must be completed in collaboration with the Associate Vice President for Academic Affairs and/or the student's academic advisor.
 The student's individualized academic plan must be approved by the Registrar.
 This plan is designed to outline progress toward reestablishment of Good Standing by a specified point in time.
 All academic plans will be monitored each term.
 If a student fails to meet the standards set up in the plan, the student will no longer be eligible for financial aid until the student re-establishes eligibility on their own.
 If a student wishes to change their academic plan, they must appeal to do so and explain what has happened to necessitate the change and how they will be able to make academic progress.